-We believe that the executive compensation paid to our NEOs for fiscal 2012 was directly linked to: (1) the strength of our operating performance, demonstrated by our growth in revenue (\$9.6 million or +6.0%) and Adjusted EBITDA1 (\$5.9 million or + 27.9%), (2) significant progress toward our major strategic objectives, and (3) increases in shareholder value.
+We believe that the executive compensation paid to our NEOs for fiscal 2013 was directly linked to: (1) the strength of our operating performance demonstrated by revenue growth (growth of \$20.5 million or +12.0%) and Adjusted EBITDA1 (growth to \$31.4 million or + 16.1%), (2) significant progress toward our major strategic objectives, and (3) significant increases in shareholder value.
 We hold our NEOs accountable for our performance and for executing key strategies by tying a major portion of their compensation to the achievement of key annual and multi-year performance objectives.
 This accountability includes setting what we believe to be "stretch" goals.
-The achievement of these goals requires exceptional performance and commitment to achieving these results, even when the external environment changes.
-Our compensation philosophy contemplates that in years when the stretch targets are not achieved our NEOs do not receive their targeted pay or goal-targeted incentives.
+The achievement of these goals requires commitment to achieving these results and exceptional performance, especially when the external environment changes.
+Our compensation philosophy contemplates that in years when the stretch targets are not achieved, our NEOs do not receive their total targeted cash compensation including their goal-targeted incentives.
 This applies even when there has been significant improvement in our performance despite economic challenges.
 However, when performance exceeds the goals, our philosophy rewards our NEOs and, we believe, our shareholders.